ABOUT THE ARTIST

 I read an artist statement should not contain anything about childhood or family.
-However, without becoming my mother’s caregiver when she was in her 90’s and suffering from dementia, I may not have discovered the joy of being an artist.
+However, without becoming my mother’s caregiver when she was in her 90’s and suffering from dementia, I may not have discovered the joy of being a whimsical artist.

 I call it “Happy Art” because it gives me joy.
 It makes me happy when I create it and it makes people happy when they see it.
 Although there were many stressful times caring for my mom, without her being here I may never have discovered art and the joy it brings.

 “Art is Something that Makes You Breathe with a Different Kind of Happiness”